iv461/icey/README.md

 ICEY supports ROS 2 Humble and ROS 2 Jazzy.

+Currently support only C++, Python-support is coming soon.

 The [icey_examples](../../icey_examples) package contains over one dozen of different example nodes, demonstrating the capabilites of ICEY.

 # Features